Why do people love to sample Marlene Shaw?

 Marlena’s ideas on being sampled by today’s hip-hop generation in general?

 I mean, they may not even mention the artist’s NAME.
-Because a lot of times these things are dealt with via production companies.
+Because a lot of the time, these things are dealt with via production companies.
 But I guess, in general, I feel blessed that anybody wants to reach back and get something of mine.
 You know, to me that’s glory.”

-(Taken it From this source - Marlena Shaw in conversation
+(Taken from this source - Marlena Shaw in conversation

 Still, think that sampling is not the way forward for music?
 Well, let me know your views after listening to this classic.
 I wondered if Marlena Shaw got paid her dues on this single.